 At UWM, we manage two separate streams for compost.

-The Office of Sustainability’s Compost assistants play an important role in pre-cooked food waste here on UWM’s campus.
-The Sandburg Café produces about 3,000 pounds of pre-consumer waste per week.
-Compost Assistants and volunteers work to haul these kitchen scraps to the campus hoop house, where the magic (aerobic composting) happens.
-After a few months of careful monitoring and microbe-assisted magic, those unwanted food scraps become a nutrient-loaded fertilizer that the Office of Sustainability uses on garden plots found all around campus.
+The Sandburg Café collects pre-consumer food scraps.
+Office of Sustainability Garden & Compost Assistants, along with volunteers, haul the kitchen scraps to the campus hoop house, where the aerobic composting happens.
+After a few months of careful monitoring and microbe-assistance, those food scraps become a nutrient-loaded fertilizer that the Office of Sustainability uses on garden plots found all around campus.

-Other forms of food waste like meat, dairy, or after-meal scraps are sent to our off-campus partner, Compost Crusader.
+Other forms of food waste like meat, dairy, or after-meal scraps are hauled by our off-campus partner, Compost Crusader.
 Post-consumer compost is collected from the Sandburg Cafe dining hall and from UWM’s 20/20 Catering.
-Compost Crusader has an industrial, anaerobic composting operation which collects food scraps from many residential and commercial donors in Milwaukee.
-You can learn more about Compost Crusader on their website.
+Compost Crusader takes the food scraps has an industrial composter, Blue Ribbon Organics.

 Sandburg Café Fall 2019 Updates